The Time Tunnel: Games

-The Time Tunnel 1966 boxed board game from Ideal Toys (No. 2326-7).
+The Time Tunnel boxed board game from Ideal Toys (No. 2326-7) was released in 1966.
 The playing board design shows characters and events from the prehistoric era into the future.
 The box insert has a spinner board and other parts include playing cards, tokens, and marker disks.
-The second game is The Time Tunnel: Spin-To-Win, a 1967 boxed board game from Pressman Toys, which features a box insert playing board that has a tunnel-like design representing different past years in history and plastic tops are spun on the playing board to determine "Time Travels."
+The second game is The Time Tunnel: Spin-To-Win, a 1967 boxed board game from Pressman Toys, which features a box insert playing board that has a tunnel-like design representing different past years in history and plastic tops are spun on the playing board to determine "Time Travels".

-Pinball games - Bally Manufacturing created a pinball called Time Tunnel in 1971 based loosely on the TV series, but production was stopped due to copyright infringement.
+Bally Manufacturing created a pinball machine called Time Tunnel in 1971 based loosely on the TV series, but production was stopped due to copyright infringement.
 The game was re-released with revised artwork as Space Time.